Nostalgic memories of the online occult underground from the late 90s and early 00s, which coalesced around sites like Fenwick Rysen’s Chaos Matrix

 For a little bit of archaeological fun, please see the Chaos Matrix (link is here), which was a crucial hub for all of us back in the early days of the Internet.
 This site may look laughably simplistic to cynical 21st century post-Eschaton minds, but I assure you that finding it and applying its content was like opening the gates of infinity back then, a total mind-torque that led to some utterly bizarre and transformative experiences for all concerned.
 (There is a ritual written by 18-year-old me somewhere on the site, bonus points if you can find it.)
 As far as the Chaos Matrix, this was 1995-98 we’re talking about here.
 Long before The Matrix, Supernatural or the 10,000 commodified occult-themed shows and bands that the LA entertainment machine has pumped out since.
 Back then all we had was Mondo 2000, The Invisibles and Psychic TV.
 It was a scene consisting of a very few (and truly strange) people that seems disproportionately large in my mind, probably because my mind is permanently warped out of shape by those days.

 Like a sand mandala, all of that has blown away in the wind now, but every grain of sand was a seed, planting strange weeds that grew irrevocably intertwined with the culture that we now live in.
 And we water them still…

 (For more, see my book Generation Hex, in which I took a snapshot of the occult underground before everybody grew up.
-Below is a recording of the launch party for the book at Alex and Allyson Grey’s Chapel of Sacred Mirrors, which I think perfectly captures what we were all feeling and thinking at the time.)
+Check out a recording of the launch party for the book at Alex and Allyson Grey’s Chapel of Sacred Mirrors here, which I think perfectly captures what we were all feeling and thinking at the time.)